 - Then don’t forget to Save the file.

-So now you can lock and password protects your excel file.
+So now you can lock and password protect your excel file.
 If you open it again, there will be a notification to enter the password so that the file can be accessed.

 How to Remove an Excel File Password